-Look-a-likes: Bull thistle can be mistaken for Canada thistle (see page 16).
+Look-a-likes: Canada thistle, which is also invasive, may be mistaken for bull thistle.
+See page 14 for a complete description.

 Hand Pulling: Hand-pulling or digging is an effective control method for bull thistle.
 If enough of the taproot is removed, they will not grow back.
 If the plant is already flowering, be sure to bag and dispose of the flower, as it may still develop into viable seed even after it has been severed from the roots.